 On-site, distributed generation projects have become increasingly prevalent.
 This was partly the case because certain ancillary charges could be avoided.
-However, the law has meanwhile become more restrictive in this regard: if the consumer of the electricity is the operator of the power plant, he or she may benefit from an exemption or at least a reduction of certain ancillary charges such as grid fees and the EEG surcharge, depending on the circumstances.
+However, the law has meanwhile become more restrictive in this regard: if the consumer of the electricity is the operator of the power plant, he or she may benefit from an exemption or at least a reduction of certain ancillary charges such as grid fees and the Renewable Energy Sources Act (EEG) surcharge, depending on the circumstances.
 In cases of direct selling where the consumer of the electricity is not the owner of the power plant, there are lesser benefits; in particular, the reduction of the EEG surcharge for genuine self-supply will not apply and the full amount of the EEG surcharge will arise.
-Self-supply cannot be combined with EEG remuneration if the remuneration requires an award in the new auction system; if a self-supplier has surplus electricity amounts, he or she can sell the electricity, but will not obtain EEG remuneration for feeding such amounts into the grid.
+Self-supply cannot be combined with EEG remuneration if the remuneration requires an award in the new auction system; if in such a case a self-supplier has surplus electricity amounts, he or she can sell the electricity, but will not obtain EEG remuneration for feeding such amounts into the grid.